 6. What to see in the Basilica of St. John Lateran?

-The original complex that constituted the church of St. John Lateran was almost completely demolished in the 16th century, but some remains and the ancient basilica (rebuilt by the architect Francesco Borromini in the 17th century) managed to survive.
+The original complex that constituted the temple of St. John Lateran was almost completely demolished in the sixteenth century but some remains and the ancient basilica (rebuilt by the architect Francesco Borromini in the seventeenth century) managed to survive.
 What can be seen today in this church?

 - The Altar: Located under the Gothic baldachin, the stone of the altar is said to be the same one used by St. Peter and the first Popes to celebrate Mass.
 In fact, it can only be used by the Supreme Pontiff and is where he celebrates mass every Holy Thursday during Holy Week in Rome.